DfAC/DfAC.github.io/about.md

 Because its a blend of programming, statistics, industry specific knowledge, mixed by the lateral thinking and sparkled with the curiosity of the mind.
 In short, its exciting.
 And I am not the only one thinking this way.
 Just google around for terms like "sexiest job of 21st century"  or "data is new oil".

-Lin gave much coherent description on [her blog](http://linbug.github.io/about/), if you want one.
+Lin gave much more coherent description on [her blog](http://linbug.github.io/about/), if you want one.